cBournhonesque/lightyear/NOTES.md

+# Refactoring

+- Io: raw io (channels, WebTransport, Websocket)
+- Link/Transport: component that will store raw bytes that we receive/send from the network (webtransport, udp, etc.).
+Link between two peers to send data.
+- Channel: component adds reliability by allowing you to specify multiple channels depending on the the channel_id, we buffer the stuff to be processed on the channels
+- Session: component that tracks the long-term state of the link.

+WITHOUT CONNECTION
+When we receive:
+- we poll from the io and store the result in the Session which stores the packets
+- we read from the Session to get packets, and process them in the Transport buffer (which adds reliability, fragmentation, etc.)
+- from the Transport we receive Messages (ChannelKind + Tick + Bytes)

+When we send:
+- We buffer a message in the Channel
+- the Transport will flush all ready packets into the Link
+- the raw Io takes from the Session and sends it through the network

+WITH CONNECTION
+When we receive on client:
+- we poll the IOs to add all received network packets in the Link
+- we poll the connection, which gives us packets.
+    - the connection could be using the Link to get packets (for example Netcode, i.e. which takes the buffer from the link) or it could just provide the packets from some internal mechanism (for example Steam)

+When we receive on server:
+- we poll any IOs that are linked via ConnectedOn to a ServerConnection, those packets are stored on the Link
+- the connection will receive():
+  - either internal mechanism
+  - either it looks at all entities that are ConnectedOn and takes from their Link

+When we send:
+- we buffer a message in the Channel (an entity can have multiple channels so you can write to them in parallel).
+They are distinguished by `Channel<C>`.
+- we Channel will flush all ready packets
+- for each of these packets, we call Connection::send
+  - steam will just buffer them with an internal mechanism
+  - Netcode will do extra processing

+COMPONENTS
+- we store Channel<C> as that's what users buffer messages into.
+  - do we store the Channel<C> components on the same entity as the Link? or do we make a relationship between them?
+A relationship means that we could iterate in parallel
+  - we store a separate ChannelSender<C> on each entity so that users can send messages in parallel, and a Channel<C>
+  - or do we create a Transport component that contains multiple Channels? (the problem is that if you want to write to one channel it blocks the others)
+- do we store both the Link and the Session?

+ENTITIES
+- Client:
+  - one entity per link that stores the Io, Link, Transport (Channel<C>), ClientConnection
+  - this means we could be connected to multiple remote peers at the same time
+- Server:
+  - we want to be able to support multiple connections at the same time, so one entity per ServerConnection.
+Each ServerConnection can have a relationship with multiple entities, which are each of the entities connected on that connection.
+Each of the entities have a `ConnectedOn(ServerConnection entity)` component
+  - one entity per client, with the ConnectedOn component, an Io component, a Link component, a Channel component

 # BEVY

 I noticed that when system ordering is ambiguous, once my app is compiled, the system order is completely fixed (i.e. all the ambiguous systems get ordered in a given fixed order).
 Is there a way to get what that fixed system order is?